 Dozens of social media and online media tools now allow us to reach new and wider audiences, faster than ever before.
 Does this mean we should throw away our "legacy tools"?
 We don't think so.
-Email-based newsletters (or E-newsletters), periodically emailing updates to a list of subscribers, are still used by many, if not all,… More Upcoming comms webinar: “Email-based newsletters: Not a thing of the past!”
+Email-based newsletters (or E-newsletters), periodically emailing updates to a list of subscribers, are still used by many, if not all,… Continue reading Upcoming comms webinar: “Email-based newsletters: Not a thing of the past!”

 Looking for insight, information and interaction on a timely topic that supports agri-food research and innovation?
 GFAR, the unique multi-stakeholder global forum on agri-food research and innovation organises year-round, high quality, and thought-provoking webinars based on the needs and requests of the partners in GFAR.
-Webinars are open to all and offer participants the opportunity… More GFAR Webinars: Connecting Communities – Inspiring Innovation
+Webinars are open to all and offer participants the opportunity… Continue reading GFAR Webinars: Connecting Communities – Inspiring Innovation

-As one of the panelists, I attended a discussion on “Strengthening Social Science and Policy Research” hosted by the International Food Policy Research Institute (IFPRI)’s South Asia Office and the International Rice Research Institute (IRRI) at the 24th Annual AERA Conference held at the ICAR-Indian Veterinary Research Institute in Izatnagar (India) on 17 December 2016.… More Social scientists can improve the impact of agricultural research
+As one of the panelists, I attended a discussion on “Strengthening Social Science and Policy Research” hosted by the International Food Policy Research Institute (IFPRI)’s South Asia Office and the International Rice Research Institute (IRRI) at the 24th Annual AERA Conference held at the ICAR-Indian Veterinary Research Institute in Izatnagar (India) on 17 December 2016.… Continue reading Social scientists can improve the impact of agricultural research

-Recent events around agricultural research and innovation, such as the Global Conference on Agricultural Research for Development (GCARD3) held in April 2016 at Johannesburg, South Africa and the 5th Global Forum of Leaders in Agricultural Science and Technology (GLAST-2016) held at Lingshui, Hainan, China in December 2016, have focused on re-aligning research… Continue reading The changing paradigm of agricultural research and innovation
+Recent events around agricultural research and innovation, such as the Global Conference on Agricultural Research for Development (GCARD3) held in April 2016 at Johannesburg, South Africa and the 5th Global Forum of Leaders in Agricultural Science and Technology (GLAST-2016) held at Lingshui, Hainan, China in December 2016.
+The vip opcoesbinarias have focused on re-aligning research… Continue reading The changing paradigm of agricultural research and innovation

 What is the right quote to insert here?
 Is it: Nothing in science has any value to society if it is not communicated, and scientists are beginning to learn their social obligations.
-Anne Roe, The Making of a Scientist (1953) Or should it be: Do not share your inventions with many, share them only with… More Upcoming webinar: “Building a bridge between scientists and communicators”
+Anne Roe, The Making of a Scientist (1953) Or should it be: Do not share your inventions with many, share them only with… Continue reading Upcoming webinar: “Building a bridge between scientists and communicators”